JupiterOne/graph-datadog/docs/jupiterone.md

   needs.
 You may leave this as `DISABLED` and manually execute the integration.
 - Enter the **Datadog API Key** generated for use by JupiterOne.
 - Optionally, enter the Datadog organization ID for your organization.
-You can find this by going to https://docs.datadoghq.com/api/latest/organizations/#list-your-managed-organizations.
+You can find this by sending a GET request to the endpoint listed at https://docs.datadoghq.com/api/latest/organizations/#list-your-managed-organizations.

 4. Click **Create Configuration** once all values are provided.